Information Privacy Principle 12 — Disclosure of Personal Information Outside New Zealand

 How does Sovereign Processing help with IPP 12 compliance? +

-Good Security's standard service delivery uses infrastructure in New Zealand and Australia — we use AWS in Sydney for AI-powered analysis.
-For organisations that need all data processing to remain within New Zealand, our Sovereign Processing add-on means every analysis, report, and AI-assisted review runs entirely on private New Zealand infrastructure.
+Good Security's standard service delivery uses infrastructure in New Zealand and Australia, including AWS in Sydney for analysis and report production.
+For organisations that need all data processing to remain within New Zealand, our Sovereign Processing add-on means every analysis, report, and review runs entirely on private New Zealand infrastructure.
 This eliminates the cross-border element entirely for our services, which can simplify your IPP 12 compliance position and satisfy contractual or regulatory requirements for NZ-only data processing.